A General Divergence Modeling Strategy for Salient Object Detection: Related Work

 \textbf{Uncertainty estimation:} The goal of uncertainty estimation is to measure the confidence of model predictions.
 According to \cite{zhang2021dense}, the uncertainty of deep neural networks is usually divided into aleatoric uncertainty (or data uncertainty) and epistemic uncertainty (or model uncertainty).
 Aleatoric uncertainty describes the inherent randomness of the task (\eg~dataset annotation error or sensor noise), which cannot be avoided.
 Epistemic uncertainty is caused by our limited knowledge about the latent true model, which can be reduced by using a larger or more diverse training dataset.
-The aleatoric uncertainty is usually estimated via a dual-head framework \cite{kendall2017uncertainties}, where the model is designed to produce both task related prediction and the corresponding aleatoric uncertainty.
-Epistemic uncertainty aims to represent the model bias, which can be obtained via a Bayesian Neural Network (BNN), where the epistemic uncertainty is defined as the mutual information between model prediction and model parameters \cite{Depeweg2018DecompositionOU}.
+The aleatoric uncertainty is usually estimated via a dual-head framework \cite{kendall2017uncertainties}, which produces both task related prediction and the corresponding aleatoric uncertainty.
+Epistemic uncertainty aims to represent the model bias, which can be obtained via a Bayesian Neural Network (BNN) \cite{Depeweg2018DecompositionOU}.
 In practice, Monte Carlo Dropout (MC Dropout) \cite{dropout_bayesian} and Deep Ensemble \cite{2016deep_ensemble,chitta2018adaptive_ensemble,osband2016deep_ensemble} are two widely studied epistemic uncertainty estimation techniques.
-In this paper, we aim to model divergence of saliency, where the uncertainty in our case is the combination of aleatoric uncertainty (due to inherent labeling noise) and epistemic uncertainty (subjective nature of saliency). \cite{kendall2017uncertainties,Depeweg2018DecompositionOU} define it as predictive uncertainty.